maxzand/notes/Test Note.md

 Max Zand

-I am now syncing this to my github
+I am now syncing this to my GitHub.